BaldyLockss/Wedding-page/README.md

 ### The Landing page

-the lay out was used as it challenged my use of display flex, and utilizing ofsets.
+The lay out was used as it challenged my use of display flex, and utilizing ofsets.

 ![image](https://github.com/BaldyLockss/Wedding-page/assets/132619892/fb78288f-7f9e-4d39-ab25-f148de16a045)

 ### Bridesmaid and Groomsman

-these pages have been compiled the same for uniformity as with the image shapes for all pages. on these pages the header has been used as the return button to to reduce clutter.
+These pages have been compiled the same for uniformity as with the image shapes for all pages. on these pages the header has been used as the return button to to reduce clutter.

 ![image](https://github.com/BaldyLockss/Wedding-page/assets/132619892/f18d0049-477c-493e-aae6-dce7b0153fc6)